 Afternoon: Mystery Hill

 Mystery Hill is located right next to Tweetsie Railroad, and offer more laid back fun after the hustle of the park.
-At Mystery Hill, experience the disorienting gravitational vortex, fun science experiments, and historical artifacts.
+At Mystery Hill, experience the disorienting gravitational vortex, fun science experiments, tomahawk throwing, bull riding, old time photos, and historical artifacts.

 Afternoon: Doc’s Rocks Gem Mining

-Doc’s Rocks Gem Mining is located at the front of Tanger Outlet Center with it’s own parking log.
+Doc’s Rocks Gem Mining is located at the front of Shoppes on the Parkway with it’s own parking lot.
 It is an educational mining experience, with friendly rock hounds at the ready to tell you all about the gems that you will find.
 They can cut and set gems for you as well, so you can have a beautiful keepsake from your mining fun.
+They also offer paleo putt-putt, and laser tag for added adventure and fun!

 Less than 5 minutes from downtown Blowing Rock on Hwy 321, allow at least 1 hour.